 Packing Tips for Your Boudoir Shoot

 Variety is the spice of life!
 If I look in my closet today, there are six pairs of neutral heels.
 Some of them are really very similar.
 However, my mood on any particular day will lead me to prefer one pair over the other.
 Honestly, I know I am a bit of a hoarder.
 Also, I know I am not alone!
 How you Pack for your boudoir shoot may depend on the day of the week you schedule your shoot!
+For more information on preparation for a boudoir session, read this Guide to Preparing.

 Will a Boudoir Shoot be Different?